Model module#

 dict

-Get the model deployment process health state.
+Get the model health state.

 - Raises: